LAST UPDATED: 16.06.2020

 We have remote working capabilities for employees in all regions, to ensure our service is as consistent as possible.

-We are working closely with our critical supply chain to manage and mitigate any potential impacts.
+We are working closely with our critical supply chain to manage and mitigate any potential impact.

 Operations & service delivery